 Advanced- focuses on improving technique to a professional level.
 Students are encouraged to develop their own unique style and interpretation of the music, as well as their presentation and performance skills.
-Traditional belly dance props such as veil, cane, sword and zills (finger cymbals) are introduced along with improvisation.
+Traditional belly dance props such as silk veil, saidi canes, Isis wings, sword and zills (finger cymbals) are introduced along with improvisation.
 Advanced students also have the opportunity to create their own choreography to perform as a solo or duet at Belly Dance Bohemia's end of year student concert!

 There are opportunities throughout the year for students to perform at various Middle Eastern dance and music events in Melbourne including Belly Dance Bohemia's annual end of year student showcase!

 What to wear to a belly dance class?